inkstitch/inkstitch/collections/_docs/en/003-003-bean-stitch.md

 Running stitch tolerance      ||All stitches must be within this distance from a path.
 A lower tolerance means stitches will be closer together.
 A higher tolerance means sharp corner may be rounded.
-Zig-Zag spacing (peak-to-peak)||Not relevant for bean stitch Allow lock stitches           ||Enables lock stitches in only desired positions Force lock stitches           ||Sew lock stitches after sewing this element, even if the distance to the next object is smaller than defined in the collapse length value value in the Ink/Stitch prefreneces.
+Zig-Zag spacing (peak-to-peak)||Not relevant for bean stitch Allow lock stitches           ||Enables lock stitches in only desired positions Force lock stitches           ||Sew lock stitches after sewing this element, even if the distance to the next object is smaller than defined in the collapse length value value in the Ink/Stitch preferences.
-Trim After                    ||Trim the thread after sewing this object.
+Tack stitch                 |Chose your [favorite style](/docs/stitches/lock-stitches/) Lock stitch                  |Chose your [favorite style](/docs/stitches/lock-stitches/) Trim After                    ||Trim the thread after sewing this object.
 Stop After                    ||Stop the machine after sewing this object.
 Before stopping it will jump to the stop position (frame out) if defined.
 {: .params-table }

+{% include upcoming_release.html %}
+By entering a sequence of space separated integers in Bean stitch number of repeats, it is possible to define a custom stitch.
+For instance the sequence 0 1 will yield alternating simple and triple stitches.

 ## Sample Files Including Bean Stitch